 If you’re looking for a Frappe recipe to make your own at home, you’re in luck; there are tons of online recipes available outlining the exact steps and ingredients you’ll need.
 To help you get started, here’s the general gist of making a Frappe at home:

 - 1Gather your base ingredients.
-This consists of instant coffee granules (about 1 teaspoon), ¼ cup boiling water, 1 cup milk of choice, and ½ cup ice.
+This consists of instant coffee granules (about 1 teaspoon), ¼ cup hot water, 1 cup milk of choice, and ½ cup ice.
+You can use filter coffee if you prefer.

 - 2Dissolve the instant coffee in the boiling water.
 For best results, pour this into an ice cube tray and freeze it before moving on to the next step.

 - 3In a blender, combine the milk and coffee ice cubes—cover and process until smooth.
-Add the crushed ice and blend.
+Add the crushed ice and blend, then pour into a tall glass.

 What Is A Frappuccino & How Is It Made?

-Unlike the Frappe, a Frappuccino is a patented Starbucks drink that you’ll only find at Starbucks locations.
-However, Starbucks isn’t responsible for officially creating this popular frozen coffee drink.
+Unlike the Frappe, a Frappuccino is a patented Starbucks trademark drink that you’ll only find at Starbucks locations.
+However, Starbucks isn’t responsible for officially creating this popular drink.

-Take a look at the history of the Frappuccino, and you'll come to find that it was actually invented by a man named George Howell.
+Take a look at the history of the Frappuccino, and you'll find that the Frappuccino originated from a man named George Howell, but Starbucks trademarked the iced coffee drink in 1995.

 “Howell was one of the pioneers of the specialty coffee movement in the United States during the 70s and 80s.
 He now operates George Howell Coffee, which has three coffee shop locations in Massachusetts.”

 So what exactly is a Frappuccino?
-To put it simply, it’s a drink that combines cappuccino (but any concentrated coffee can be used) with a milkshake, sugar, ice, aerated cream, and sweetening agents.
-These are the base ingredients, but just like the Frappe, this drink can be flavored and garnished with many different things.
+To put it simply, it’s a drink that combines cappuccino (but any concentrated brewed coffee can be used) with a milkshake, sugar, ice cubes, aerated cream, and sweetening agents.
+These are the base ingredients, but just like the Frappe, this iced coffee drink can be flavored and garnished with many different things.

 How to Make a Frappuccino

-If you’re looking for the exact Starbucks Caramel Frappuccino recipe to make at home - we can’t all spend $5/day on our frozen coffee drinks! - here’s what to do:
+If you’re looking for the exact Starbucks Caramel Frappuccino recipe to make at home - we can’t all spend $5/day on our frozen coffee drinks! - here’s how to make a Frappuccino at home:

 - 1Gather your ingredients.
-You’ll need 2 cups of ice, 1 cup of cooled strongly brewed coffee, 1 cup milk of choice, 3 tablespoons sugar, and ⅓ caramel sauce.
+You’ll need 2 cups of ice, 1 cup of cooled strongly brewed coffee (preferably made using an espresso machine), 1 cup milk of choice, 3 tablespoons sugar, and ⅓ caramel sauce.

 - 2Blend all of the ingredients together on high until the consistency is smooth.
-If you prefer a chunkier drink, then blend to your preference.
+If you prefer a chunkier drink, then add blended ice to your preference.

 The Starbucks Frappuccino and McDonald’s Frappe are pretty much neck and neck when it comes to popularity.
 The one you order really comes down to your personal taste preferences.